List of Phoenicopteriformes by population

 This is a list of Phoenicopteriformes species by global population.
 While numbers are estimates, they have been made by the experts in their fields.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.

+This list follows IUCN guidance for species names.
+Where IUCN classifications differ from other ornithological authorities, alternative names are noted.